jtreeves/salesforce_certification_calculator/README.md

 ## Description

 A **Ruby** gem module for taking all the sections' weights and scores provided by **Salesforce** and using them to generate a cumulative score for the entire exam.
 Built using [Ruby's guide to making gems](https://guides.rubygems.org/make-your-own-gem/).
+View the details on the [published module](https://rubygems.org/gems/salesforce_certification_calculator) on Ruby's site.

 ## Inspiration